Hypoglycemia (or hypoglycemia) is a condition that occurs when blood sugar levels are too low.

 - Non-reactive hypoglycaemia

-Non-reactive hypoglycaemia is not necessarily related to meals and may be due to underlying disease.
+Non-reactive hypoglycemia is not necessarily related to meals and may be due to an underlying disease.
 Causes of non-reactive or fasting hypoglycaemia may include:

 - Some medications, such as those used in adults and children with kidney failure

-- Excessive amounts of alcohol, which can prevent the liver from producing glucose
+- Excessive amounts of alcohol can prevent the liver from producing glucose.

 - Some eating disorders, such as anorexia